navigosgroupjsc/json-api-for-lumen/README.md

 }
 ```

-Additional named controllers can be configured like:
+Additional named encoders can be configured like:
 ``` php
 <?php
 return [